 1. Once the field is lined up, the starter will signal the driver’s one to go.
 The green flag will be displayed on the next lap or at the starter's

 2. The flagman is in complete control during the race and may disqualify or reposition any cars at his discretion.
-Calls, which involve the exercise
+Calls, which involve the

-assistance from the DOC, Scorers, Corner men, etc.
+may receive assistance from the DOC, Scorers, Corner men, etc.

 3. If you cause a situation that results in a yellow flag you will go to the rear of the field on first offense and on the second offense you will go